 What is HED?

+HED (Hierarchical Event Descriptors) is a framework for systematically describing both laboratory and real-world events.
+HED tags are comma-separated path strings.
+The goal of HED is to describe precisely the nature of the events of interest occurring in an experiment using a common structured vocabulary and standardized tools.
 The HED framework has been developed for neurological imaging data (e.g., EEG, MEG, iEEG, fMRI), physiological (e.g., ECG, EMG, GSR) as well as multimodal experiment (e.g., mobile brain/body imaging).
 HED has been adopted as part of the BIDS (http://bids.neuroimaging.io) standard for brain imaging.

 HED online tools help

-Additional online tools are under development.
+Additional tools are under development.
 All code is open-source and available in the hed-python repository on Github.